Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

            ⬑ Zeros are introduced proportionally on the left with each halving

 This is pretty obvious - we are simply halving the target index to the next smaller power of two with each iteration.
-That being said, if you consider the first three bits to be a diminishment _bit pattern_ and the remaining bits to be zero, a summable formula arises -
+That being said, if you consider the first few bits (say, three) to be a diminishment _bit pattern_ and the remaining bits to be zero, a summable formula arises -

     let 𝑛 = The target index bit width